Aditya-k-23/Higher-Order-Procedures-in-CPP/README.md

 ### What are Higher Order Procedures, why bother?

 Higher Order Procedures (HOPs) are procedures that take other functions as arguments or return a function as a result.
 HOPs enable a programmer to reuse and abstract code to improve code readability and modularity.
-HOPs are at the core of the functional programming paradigm which is based on using functions to build and maintain code.
+HOPs are at the core of the functional programming paradigm, which uses functions to build and maintain code.
 HOPs also create an opportunity for the programmer to abstract away from the fine-grained implementation of a function and focus on a high-level approach to solving a problem.
 Some examples of common HOPs are - Lambda functions, Map, Filter, and Fold.

 ### What is so special about C++?